sotayamashita/devin-sse-proxy/README.md

   }
 }
 ```

-Restart Claude Desktop after saving the file.
-Private repositories indexed in Devin should now respond through the proxy.

 ## Limitations
 - This project is intentionally minimal and will be retired once Devin MCP or Claude Desktop supports API-key forwarding natively.